YunoHost/doc/pages/01.administrate/05.install/install.md

 ## [fa=lock /] Get a Let's Encrypt certificate

-Once your DNS and router configuration are ok, you should be able to install a a Let's Encrypt certificate.
+Once you configured DNS records and port forwarding (if needed), you should be able to install a a Let's Encrypt certificate.
 This will get rid of the spooky security warning from earlier for new visitors.

-For more detailled instructions, or to lear more about SSL/TLS certificates, see [the corresponding page here](/certificate).
+For more detailled instructions, or to lean more about SSL/TLS certificates, see [the corresponding page here](/certificate).

 [ui-tabs position="top-left" active="0" theme="lite"]
 [ui-tab title="From the web interface"]